suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.MFST.COMPONENT: Component Updates {#req-use-mfst-component}

-It MUST be possible to express the requirement to install one or more payloads from one or more authorities so that a multi-payload update can be described.
+A manifest format MUST be able to express the requirement to install one or more payloads from one or more authorities so that a multi-payload update can be described.
 This allows multiple parties with different permissions to collaborate in creating a single update for the IoT device, across multiple components.

-This requirement effectively means that it must be possible to construct a tree of manifests on a multi-image target.
+This requirement implies that it must be possible to construct a tree of manifests on a multi-image target.

 In order to enable devices with a heterogeneous storage architecture, the manifest must enable specification of both storage system and the storage location within that storage system.